Understanding Airline Industry Statistics

 Passenger Traffic Metrics

-The most fundamental airline statistics measure how many people fly:
+The most fundamental airline stats measure how many people are flying and how far:

 Revenue Passenger Kilometers (RPK)